Zlinus-THEONE/Java-Projects/README.md

 1. Use all codes responsibly.
 2. Every project in this repository can be updated if need improving.

-# Mortage Calculator
+# Mortgage Calculator
 ________________________________________________
-This programs calculates mortages based on:
+This programs calculates mortgages based on:
 - Principal
 - Interest Rate
 - Period